andyly25/Python-Practice/web_application_project/README.md

     - deactivate by: **source deactivate ll_env**
 - inside my venv: **pip install Django**
 - creating a project: **django-admin.py startproject learning_log .**
-    - dot at end creates new project with directory structure
+    - **IMPORTANT: dot** at end creates new project with directory structure
     - created a *manage.py*: takes in commands and feeds them to relevant parts of Django to run
     - 3 files within folder created: settings.py, urls.py, wsgi.py
         - settings: how Django interacts with the system and manages the project